Buying real estate in Mozambique?

 What down payment do American people need in Mozambique in 2026?

-The typical down payment range for foreign buyers in Mozambique goes from a minimum of around 15% at some banks for the most qualified applicants with local income, up to 50% or more for non-resident foreigners with offshore income who represent higher risk.
+The typical down payment range for foreign buyers in Mozambique runs from a minimum of around 30% (if you have strong local ties and well-documented income) up to 50% or more for non-resident foreigners with offshore income, even though some banks advertise minimums as low as 10% for their best local clients.

 You can also read our latest update about mortgage and interest rates in Mozambique.